dalmo1991/superflexPy/doc/index.rst

 SuperflexPy is an open-source Python framework for constructing conceptual hydrological models for lumped and semi-distributed applications.

-SuperflexPy builds on our 10-years-experience with the development and application of `Superflex <https://doi.org/10.1029/2010WR010174>`_.
-The new framework offers a brand new implementation of Superflex, allowing to build completely customized, spatially-distributed hydrological models.
+SuperflexPy builds on our 10 year experience with the development and application of `Superflex <https://doi.org/10.1029/2010WR010174>`_, including collaborations with colleagues at the Eawag (Switzerland), TU-Delft (Netherlands), LIST (Luxembourg), University of Adelaide (Australia), and others.
+The SuperflexPy framework offers a brand new implementation of Superflex, allowing to build fully customized, spatially-distributed hydrological models.

-Thanks to its object-oriented architecture, SuperflexPy can be easily extended to satisfy your own modelling requirements, including the creation of new elements with customized internal structure, just in a few lines of Python code.
+Thanks to its object-oriented architecture, SuperflexPy can be easily extended to meet your modelling requirements, including the creation of new components with customized internal structure, in just a few lines of Python code.

-Constructing a hydrological model is straightforward with SuperflexPy, with a user experience similar to any other Python framework:
+Constructing a hydrological model is straightforward with SuperflexPy:

-- inputs and outputs are handled directly by the modeler using common Python libraries (e.g. Numpy or Pandas for reading from text files) without the need of customized input files and long pre- and post-processing to adapt the data to the model;
+- inputs and outputs are handled directly by the modeler using common Python libraries (e.g. Numpy or Pandas).
+This means that the modeller can use data files of his/her own design, without the need to pre- and/or post- process data into text formats prescribed by the framework itself;

-- the elements of the framework are declared and initialized through a Python script;
+- the components of the framework are declared and initialized through a Python script;

-- all the elements of the framework are objects with built-in functionalities for handling parameters and states, routing the fluxes, and solving common structures present in conceptual models (e.g. reservoirs, lag functions, etc.);
+- all the components of the framework are classes with built-in functionalities for handling parameters and states, routing the fluxes, and solving common structures present in conceptual models (e.g. reservoirs, lag functions, etc.);